cvs-health/testilo/README.md

 #### Scorers

 The built-in scoring functions are named `scorer()` and are exported by files whose names begin with `tsp` (for Testilo scoring proc).

+##### Issues

 Those functions make use of `issues` objects defined in files whose names begin with `tic`.
 An `issues` object defines an issue classification: a body of data about rules of tools and the tool-agnostic issues that those rules are deemed to belong to.

 The properties of an `issues` object are issue objects: objects containing data about issues.
 Here is an example from `tic40.js`: